The 13 Best Mini Portable Guitar Amps (That'll Shock You!) | 2022

 There are an impressive amount of features packed into the Roland Micro Cube that put other small amplifiers to shame.

-Regardless of if you're on the road or noodling about chilling at home, Roland's Micro Cube would be a smart purchase choice if you're the kind of player that likes fiddling around with different amp sounds and effects.
+Regardless of if you’re on the road or noodling about chilling at home, Roland’s Micro Cube would be a smart purchase choice if you’re the kind of player who likes fiddling around with different amp sounds and effects.

 Best Bits